UHvibe/UHvibe.github.io/index.md

 # About UHvibe

-University of Hawaii has 10 campuses and additonal educational and research facilities across the State of Hawaii.
-Although University of Hawaii has a large and diverse community, there are very little ways to find and connect with others based on their music 'vibe'.
+University of Hawaii has 10 campuses and additional educational and research facilities across the State of Hawaii.
+Thus, the community is very large and diverse.
+Unfortunately, there are very little ways to find and connect with others based on their music 'vibe'.
 UHvibe offers a way to overcome these issues.

 UHvibe is a Meteor application that is designed to help the University of Hawaii community find and connect with others based on their music interests and skills.